Assessing Coherency and Consistency of Code Execution Reasoning by Large Language Models: Illustrative Example

 \section{Illustrative Example}

 LLMs may not perfectly simulate the execution of the entire program, i.e., the simulation may diverge from real execution due to misprediction of some intermediate values.
 We refer to this phenomenon as \emph{simulation divergence}.
 Understanding where the model's execution simulation starts to diverge from real execution (simulation divergence point) can reveal important facts about LLMs' limitations in code reasoning (\S \ref{subsec:rq1} and \S \ref{subsec:rq3}), and whether they incorporate reasoning properly when solving other programming tasks (\S \ref{subsec:rq4}).
 It is also important to \emph{rule out} suspiciously correct output predictions that can happen due to data contamination (the expected output of the program for given inputs has been seen during training), hallucinations (correct prediction based on previously incorrect ones), or shortcuts (predicting the code logic based on the function name, not understanding the code).
 Otherwise, the execution reasoning abilities of LLMs can be incorrectly inflated.
 As we will show in this paper, suspiciously correct output prediction is common, even higher for strong reasoning LLMs such as \omini and Gemini-2.5-Pro compared to other models (\cref{subsec:rq4}).
-This section illustrates the importance of reasoning coherency and the limitations of prior work in determining incoherent reasoning.
+This section illustrates the importance of reasoning coherence and the limitations of prior work in determining incoherent reasoning.
+Consider Figure~\ref{fig:illistrative-1}-b, which shows the code and corresponding test for the HumanEval/37.
+For output prediction alone, \codemind, \reval, and \approach\footnote{\crux does not have evaluation results on \heval programs.} consistently evaluate GPT-4’s predictions as incorrect. \codemind provides no additional information on where the model lost the execution track, producing incorrect output predictions. \reval selects statements $7$, $9$, and $10$ as representative statements for code reasoning (highlighted with colors purple, blue, and green, respectively).
+For these statements, \reval individually prompts \gptf to predict if the statement is covered in the execution (prompt1), what the variable values are after the execution (prompt2), and what the next statement to be executed is (prompt3).
+For statement $10$, \reval asks the model to also predict the output value (prompt4).
+Figure~\ref{fig:illistrative-1}-a summarizes the \gptf response to $10$ \reval prompts.
+Prompt sets are colored to match the highlighted color of corresponding statements.
+Ground truth values are green, and if a model prediction is different from ground truth, the figure highlights incorrect predictions in red.